2019 Sports Car Challenge of Mid-Ohio: Entries

-On April 24th, 2019, the entry list for the event was released, featuring a total of 36 cars.
-There are scheduled to be 11 cars in the leading Daytona Prototype international (DPi) class, two in the Le Mans Prototype 2 (LMP2) class, eight entries in GT Le Mans (GTLM), and 15 entries in the GTD class.
+A total of 36 cars took part in the event split across four classes.
+There were 11 cars in the Daytona Prototype international (DPi) class, two in the Le Mans Prototype 2 (LMP2) class, eight entries in GT Le Mans (GTLM), and 15 entries in the GTD class.

 There were some considerable additions and changes among the field.
 Lone Star Racing returned to IMSA competition in the GTD class, having previously participated at Laguna Seca in 2017.
 Starworks Motorsport driver Parker Chase, who had previously only been on contract for the endurance events, would sign an agreement to run the full season with Starworks in 2019, alongside the existing full-season driver Ryan Dalziel.
 The biggest addition to the entry list, however, was Compass Racing, who would field a new McLaren 720S GT3 with factory backing in the full Sprint Cup-only campaign for the season.
 Their drivers were McLaren factory driver Paul Holton and Matt Plumb.
-On April 19th, 2019, McLaren Automotive signed a multi-year agreement with IMSA in which they officially became an automotive partner of the International Motor Sports Association.
+On April 19, 2019, McLaren Automotive signed a multi-year agreement with IMSA in which they officially became an automotive partner of the International Motor Sports Association.

 After initially confirming full-season programs, GTD teams Precision Performance Motorsports and P1 Motorsports would not return for Mid-Ohio, with the latter pulling the plug on using their Mercedes-AMG GT3 cars in championships.

 Due to scheduling conflicts for full-season drivers Gabriel Aubry, Patrick Lindsey and Harry Tincknell, who were at Circuit de Spa-Francorchamps for the FIA World Endurance Championship, drivers Eric Lux, Marco Seefried and Ryan Hunter-Reay respectively would replace these drivers for the Mid-Ohio event.

+Practice

+There were three practice sessions preceding the start of the race on Sunday, two on Friday and one on Saturday.
+The session on Friday morning lasted 75 minutes while the second session on Friday afternoon lasted one hour.
+The third session on Saturday morning lasted one hour.

-Practice and qualifying
+Practice 1

+The first practice session took place at 10:05 am ET on Friday and ended with Juan Pablo Montoya topping the charts for Acura Team Penske, with a lap time of 1:41.568.
+Colin Braun put the No. 54 CORE Autosport second fastest in the DPi class followed by the No. 7 Acura of Ricky Taylor.
+Earl Bamber set the fastest time in GTLM with a time of 1:42.230, 2.208 seconds faster than Tom Blomqvist's No. 25 BMW.
+Trent Hindman was fastest in GTD.
+Neither of the LMP2 entries set a lap time.
+14 of the 36 entries did not get a time in due to heavy rain.